Alexander Ekman

 Karl Wilhelm Alexander Ekman (born 1984) is a Swedish ballet dancer and choreographer.
-His choreographies have been performed by Les Ballets de Monte Carlo, the Boston Ballet, the Semperoper Ballett, the Nederlands Dans Theater, the Norwegian National Ballet, the Royal Swedish Ballet, the São Paulo City Ballet, the Sydney Dance Company and the Wiener Staatsballett.
+His choreographies have been performed by Les Ballets de Monte Carlo, the Boston Ballet, Pacific Northwest Ballet, the Semperoper Ballett, the Nederlands Dans Theater, the Norwegian National Ballet, the Royal Swedish Ballet, the São Paulo City Ballet, the Sydney Dance Company, and the Wiener Staatsballett.
 For some of them he has designed sets and costumes or composed the music.

 Life

 Ekman trained at the Royal Swedish Ballet school in Stockholm.
 At 15 he danced at Europa danse in France and discovered many international choreographers.
 At 16 he began his professional dance career and joined the Royal Swedish Ballet.
 One year later he moved to The Netherlands to join the Netherlands Dance theatre 2 in Den Haag, and after that Cullberg Ballet in Stockholm.
 After 5 years as a professional dancer when he was 21 he decided to become a choreographer on full-time and began his freelancing career.